sisinflab/warprec/warprec/data/README.md

 split_dir/
 ├── train.tsv
 ├── test.tsv
+├── 1/
+|   ├── train.tsv
+|   ├── validation.tsv
-└── val.tsv
+└── 2/
+    ├── train.tsv
+    ├── validation.tsv
 ```

 Each individual file is expected to follow the same format as unsplit dataset files.
-In this setup, both the training and test sets must be provided, while the validation set is optional.
+In this setup, both the training and test sets must be provided, while the train/validation folds are optional.

 ### 📁 Reading side information from a local source